PhD in Performing and Media Arts

 Majors, Minors, and Special Committee

-The field of Performing and Media Arts offers majors in three areas: Drama and the Theatre, Theatre History and Theatre Theory and Aesthetics.
-Graduate students are expected to declare their major area of study, two minor areas and the composition of their Special Committee upon completion of two residence units.
+The field of Performing and Media Arts offers majors in three areas: Theatre and Performance Studies, Cinema and Media Studies, and Theatre Theory and Aesthetics.
+Graduate students are expected to declare their major area of study, two minor areas, and the composition of their Special Committee by the end of their first year of study.
 An incoming student will be assigned a committee chair by the director of Graduate Studies until he/she has formed a complete committee.
 Interdisciplinary programs are easily arranged by taking minors in other fields.
-Possible minors include (but are not limited to): Africana studies, anthropology, Asian studies, cinema studies, English, feminist, gender, and sexuality studies, German, Russian and philosophy.
+Possible minors include (but are not limited to): Africana studies; anthropology; Asian studies; cinema studies; English; feminist, gender, and sexuality studies; German; Russian; and philosophy.

 There are few required courses in the PhD program.
 However, students are strongly encouraged to take classes that provide a general background in theatre history, dramatic literature, critical and dramatic theory, cinema and media studies, and pedagogy.

 This student group meets to discuss recent academic articles and books that have contributed to the field of media studies, as well as screen films that have historical or artistic significance.

 Provides opportunities for grad students to share research interests, socialize, and network.
 Ongoing yearly events include The Roundtable and the Play Reading Group.